With beautiful trout, you can keep the rest simple. Sear it in a hot skillet, and add a thick pat of herb butter, melting down into the tender flakes.

 Note: The trout may arrive frozen for freshness.
 Store it in the refrigerator to defrost before cooking.
 If you need to defrost it same day, place the sealed package in a bowl of cold water, and leave the tap running in a thin stream for about 30 minutes.

 Salt and freshly ground pepper

-Trim the baby broccoli.
+Trim the green beans.
 Cut the lemon into wedges for serving.
 Remove the trout from the packaging, pat dry with paper towels, and season with salt and pepper on both sides.
 Set the herb butter on the counter and let it come to room temperature.

 Warm a large cast-iron skillet or nonstick frying pan over medium-high heat.
-Add the baby broccoli, ¼ cup water, and season with salt.
-Bring to a simmer, cover, and steam until the baby broccoli is tender-crisp, about 3 minutes.
-Drain the baby broccoli and transfer to a bowl.
+Add the green beans, ¼ cup water, and season with salt.
+Bring to a simmer, cover, and steam until the green beans are tender-crisp, about 3 minutes.
+Drain the green beans and transfer to a bowl.
 Set aside and keep warm.

 Wipe out the pan, return it to the heat, and add 2 tablespoons olive oil.
 Add the trout, skin-side down, and cook until the skin is crispy and the flesh is opaque halfway through, 3 to 4 minutes.
 Flip the fish to kiss the second side, 1 minute longer.

-Transfer the trout and baby broccoli to plates.
+Transfer the trout and green beans to plates.
 Add pats of herb butter and grind with pepper.
 Serve warm, with the lemon wedges for squeezing.